|Description of this AgencyDescription of this Agency|

 Establishment and Services

-Janefield Colony was opened in October 1937.
+Janefield Colony was opened in October 1937, situated on Plenty Road, Bundoora.
 Its proclamation as a centre catering for mentally deficient children was published in the Victoria Government Gazette on 27 October 1937.
 The function of the agency was to provide accommodation and educational instruction for mentally retarded children, particularly "severely retarded" children.

 Janefield was known as a "Colony" until 1962.
 In October 1962 Janefield was proclaimed a Training Centre under the provisions of the Mental Health Act 1959 (No.6605).

-Facilities available at Janefield include a Special School, Farm, Gymnasium and a Family Unit.
-Janefield is situated in Plenty Road, Bundoora.
+Facilities available at Janefield Training Centre included a Special School, Farm, Gymnasium and a Family Unit.
+Janefield was situated in Plenty Road, Bundoora.

 For a brief account of the administration of services for mental retardation/intellectual deficiency see VRG 39 Health.